 In this way, level term is different to decreasing term life insurance, for which the pay-out decreases over the course of the policy, and whole of life assurance, which doesn’t have a set term and pays out upon your death, regardless as to when that is.

 What are the benefits of level term life insurance?

-When you take out a level term life insurance policy, you’ll set a term at the beginning, usually around 25 years, as well as a pay-out size.
+When you take out a level term life insurance policy, you’ll set a term at the beginning as well as a pay-out amount.
 This pay-out will be the same whether you die at the beginning or end of the policy term.

 The price of your premiums will be based on various things.
-Firstly, your health, you family medical history and the general riskiness of your lifestyle – this includes whether or not you smoke.
+This may include your age, your health, your family medical history and the general riskiness of your lifestyle – this includes whether or not you smoke.

-Beyond this, the length of the term you choose and the size of the pay-out you want will of course set the amount you pay for your premiums.
+Beyond this, the length of the term you choose and the size of the pay-out you want will be determining factors of the amount you pay for your premiums.

-Generally, level term life insurance policies come with guaranteed premiums, meaning that they will stay the same throughout the course of the policy’s term.
+Generally, level term life insurance policies offer guaranteed premiums, meaning that they will stay the same throughout the course of the policy’s term.
 This is as opposed the reviewable premiums, which are subject to change according to various factors including general changes in the insurance market and inflation.